spread-ai/docs-comments/docs/module-1/creating-a-studio-application.md

 {{ snippets.publishApp }}

-!!! abstract "Task 3: Publish your application"
+!!! abstract "Task 3: View your application"

      Publish the application that you have created and then go to the SPREAD Launcher to open it.